 Conditions in the field change rapidly, making field agriculture very unpredictable.
 Even with the best forecasts, the results can never be 100% accurate.
-This makes continued monitoring of crops and conditions very important.
-The farmer needs to adapt to crop stress in real time.
+This makes continuous monitoring of crops and conditions very important.
+The farmer needs to adapt to crop stress in real-time.
 This will result in the optimal application of inputs such as chemicals and irrigation for maximized yields.
 The success of applying analytics to improve crop yields could hinge on real-time crop monitoring and analytics.

 Yield Data & Analytics

 Yield mapping (yield monitoring) is one of the oldest developments in precision agriculture.
 The farmer has to use a combination of technologies to ensure he understands how much crop can be harvested from various parts of the farm.
 Over time, this data can be combined with other analytics to understand how yields vary under different conditions.
 The farmer can then combine all this data, input and market to determine if the yields will even be economically viable under expected conditions.

 This involves the collection and analytics of all data relating to getting the product to market.
 This set of analytics is important to ensuring agricultural efforts are profitable.
 Not only should analytics be conducted on commodity pricing, but also on intermediate actions such as logistics.
 This is because transportation and storage of agricultural produce is a major cost contributor for the farmer.
 A lot of this can, unfortunately, be attributed to food wastage.
 There is there for a need for data-based logistics in agriculture to make sure a minimal portion of produce is lost as spoilage.
 All this can be tied with analytics of expected variations in economic conditions so that farmers can hedge risks of economic downturns.